Helen Arnold-Richardson, Managing Director of Do-IT Solutions Ltd.

 - A lack of confidence and training by the non-specialist staff to have a conversation with the child if identified as being neurodivergent.
 There can also be a lack of knowledge to know what to do and how to provide support for the child or make reasonable, practical adjustments.

 - A lack of tools in place to assist may prevent the process of screening happening.
 Or the tools may take too much time or be too confusing to administer.
 Therefore, missing key information on the rehabilitation barriers the child may have.
-A scoring system can be categorical and so one point below means nothing received and so children then miss out on gaining personalised support according to need and not to label.
+A scoring system can be categorical and so one point below means nothing received.
+Meaning children then miss out on gaining personalised support according to need and not to label.

 - Lack of pathways for onward referral or waiting lists for assessment – there may not be a system in place to know what to do if a child is identified with ADHD or Dyspraxia traits or how to make reasonable adjustments.